rowlandhill/ruby-study/study.md

   # your answer here
 ```

-Please write the code that would take the following integer `007` and return the
+Please write code that would take the string "007", reverse it,
-string `"700"`
+and return the integer `700`.

 ```ruby
   # your answer here